KomaliValluru/portfolio/README.md

 <h1>Hi, I'm Komali! </h1>
 <h2> Welcome to my space!
 I am a data enthusiast working on data related projects, learning new tools and technologies.
+This page is a quick index on projects.
 <h2>👨‍💻 Projects:</h2>

 - <b>Movie Rating Prediction using ML and NLP</b>